 Yes, you can eat zucchini skins.
 But it is important to pick the right zucchini without any marks or scratches.
 Younger zucchinis should not have a bitter aftertaste.
 Before cooking, wash the zucchini in water with a couple of drops of apple cider vinegar (or special fruit and veggie wash liquid) to remove any chemicals that these are sprayed with (unless going for organic).

 There are a few reasons why zucchinis taste bitter.
-The main reason is environmental, how they are grown, cold or heat, the plant nutrient used and etc. It is a common occurrence in both zucchinis and cucumbers but is mostly still rare.
-It is best to avoid eating a bitter zucchini due to digestional problems later.
+The main reason is environmental, how they are grown, cold or heat, the plant nutrient used and etc. It is best to avoid eating a bitter zucchini due to digestional problems later.

 For scooping up the zucchini you'll need to wash, pat dry with a kitchen towel, and cut each zucchini in half lengthwise.
 Use a small spoon to scoop the flesh and seeds out from the center of each zucchini.
 A fruit baller/fruit scoop or a measuring spoon will make things easier if you have one.
 If you need to use the zucchini half later for stuffing and baking, but be careful not to go overboard with scooping out the flesh, there should be some space left on the sides of each zucchini boat.